buchi with beans, amber menu

 Read Labels: If purchasing store-bought fillings, such as red bean paste or ube halaya, it is important to carefully examine ingredient labels for potential allergens.

 Prevent Cross-Contamination: When preparing Buchi at home, ensure that all kitchen tools and surfaces are thoroughly cleaned and free from allergens to minimize the risk of cross-contamination.
+As always, if you have food allergies or dietary restrictions, making this traditional Filipino delicacy at home is the best way to ensure it’s both safe and delicious.

 • Calories: 139kcal